Tee1er/boing/README.md

 > This README guide is tailored mostly towards Windows users.
 For those on Linux, see the link below.

+Note that both will have to be added to PATH (check the box when installing) for Boing to work properly.

 > **Linux users:** See guide [here.](docs/linux-install.md)

 #### Bot Setup